6 Easy Ways to Spot a Poor Quality Piece of Furniture—Before You Buy It

 Examine the joints

 Furniture joints that are stapled, glued, or nailed are an indicator of shoddy craftsmanship.
 The best furniture joints are either doweled or dovetailed.
 Both of these techniques involved seamlessly fitting different pieces of wood together so that they are perfectly joined.
 However, if you’re looking for handmade or antique pieces, be aware of perfect dowels and dovetails, as this indicates a machine-made piece.
-These tricks will make your furniture last longer.

 Make sure it doesn’t wobble

 No one wants to deal with an annoying wobble in their chair, or having to shove sugar packets under the leg of their kitchen table.
 Even the most eclectic vintage pieces will feel like a waste of money if you bring it home and realize you never checked whether or not it was level.
-Check out these other hacks to fix the wear and tear on your home.

 Check foam density